 Alice spent a year with the Larsens in Willians.
-Julia's health deteriorated, and in 1928 they all moved back to Perth, to a "half-house" in Daphne Street, North Perth, before moving to a new, larger house in Mount Hawthorn.
+But Julia's health deteriorated, and in 1928 they all moved back to Perth, to a "half-house" in Daphne Street, North Perth, before moving to a new, larger house in Mount Hawthorn.
 However, Julia's health continued to fail, and she died in Alice's arms on New Year's Eve, 1928.

 Alice Nannup and my Nan

 Reading Alice's chapter on Williams had personal resonance for me.
 My brother and I had lived with our Nan and Pop as boys.
 And Nan often regaled us with tales of her childhood, including the period when her father was officer-in-charge of the Williams Police Station.

 Nan and Pop had met in Williams and married there in 1929.
-Alice had lived in the town for a year from 1927, working for Robert Larson, who was officer-in-charge at the police station.
+Alice had lived in the town for a year from 1927, working for Robert Larson, the officer-in-charge at the police station.
 Could Alice Nannup and my Nan have known each other?

 I wrote a letter to Nan from England in 1992 with questions based on details from Alice's memoir.
 Recently, I took down my copy of When The Pelican Laughed from the bookshelf and was browsing through it when Nan's beautiful cursive handwritten response from September 1992 fell out.
-(I have a habit of using mementos — tickets, newspaper clippings, letters etc. — as bookmarks.)
+(It's my habit to use mementos — tickets, newspaper clippings, letters etc. — as bookmarks.)

 About the book, the baker's shop was run by a chap called Kernutt.
 Keeleys was the grocer.
 My dad took over the police station from Constable Larson.
 Not sure of the date, but I think it would [have been] before 1927.